 Beau Travail provides examples of:

-- A Father to His Men: Mostly Bruno (Michel Subor) towards Galoup, but also to a lesser extent Galoup towards his men.
+- A Father to His Men: Mostly Bruno towards Galoup, but also to a lesser extent Galoup towards his men.

-- Beauty = Goodness: Galoup regards the beauty and precision of military exercises to be a mark of their quality as a soldier, which is what sparks his Envy in Gilles.
+- Beauty Equals Goodness: Galoup regards the beauty and precision of military exercises to be a mark of their quality as a soldier, which is what sparks his envy in Sentain.

 - The Chains of Commanding: Galoup feels this in the "present day".

-- Gainax Ending: Galoup is lying in bed, looking forlorn and holding a gun.
-It's heavily implied that he's about to commit suicide... and then the end credits show him doing a freestyle dance number on a club floor.
+- Gainax Ending: Galoup makes his bed and lies in it, looking forlorn and holding a gun.
+It's heavily implied that he's about to commit suicide...and then the end credits show him doing a chaotic freestyle dance number on a club floor.
+Whether it's a Dying Dream or took place sometime in the past is never explained.

 - Green-Eyed Monster: Galoup, increasingly towards the end of the film.